nicwortel/phpstorm-ide-config/README.md

+This is my global configuration for [PhpStorm](https://www.jetbrains.com/phpstorm/).
+PhpStorm is an IDE for PHP.
+I have some custom configuration for code styling, inspections and file templates, and I use
+Git to track these configuration files and to synchronize them between workstations.
+The code style rules follow PSR-2 but I also added some things that are not specified in the PSR guidelines.

+Feel free to use or fork this repository.
 Note: I use PhpStorm 8.
-This might work with other versions as well, but I cannot guarantee.
+These settings might work with other versions as well, but I cannot guarantee.

 # Installation